The need for real teams

 Established way of working

-“Agile” is not a way of working.
-Nor is Scrum.
-Real teams have no need to copy wholesale the management frameworks and methodologies designed to be accessible for the masses.
-Rather, they cherry-pick the best ideas and select only the processes and tools that contribute to better performance.
-They have typically gone through many process adaptations and iterations, experimenting with what works best and discarding what is of no use.
-All members have internalized the standard operating procedures, allowing them to work together with maximum efficiency and minimal confusion.
+“Agile” is not a way of working, nor is Scrum.
+Real teams do not rigidly adhere to popular management frameworks and methodologies.
+Instead, they cherry-pick ideas and processes that contribute to better performance, experimenting with what works best and discarding what doesn't.
+All members internalize standard operating procedures, allowing them to work together efficiently.

 Anchored to the real world